andalenavals/momentsml/README.md

 MomentsML
 =========

 This repository contains a python package and scripts accompanying the paper "Weak-lensing shear measurement with machine learning: Teaching artificial neural networks about feature noise" (Tewes et al. 2018, [arXiv:1807.02120](https://arxiv.org/abs/1807.02120), [paper website](https://astro.uni-bonn.de/~mtewes/ml-shear-meas/)).
-Together with the neural network package [tenbilac](https://github.com/mtewes/tenbilac), this code allows to reproduce all results from the paper.
+Together with the neural network package [tenbilac](https://github.com/mtewes/tenbilac) (and a decent computing server) this code allows to reproduce all results from the paper.

 Dependencies
 ------------